uv-genai/llm-setonix/vllm-distributed.md

-It is better to also map the `/app` folder to a local foldeer to avoid warnings and to store log files, so add `--bind <local path>:/app` to the command line, in my case I am using `~/tmp/apptainer/app`.
+It is better to also map the `/app` folder to a local foldeer to avoid warnings and to store log files, so add `--bind <local path>:/app` to the command line, I am using `~/tmp/apptainer/app`.

-IKMPORTANT: `unset ROCR_VISIBLE_DEVICES` to avoid issues, in general `HIP_VISIBLE_DEVICES` should be used but it's better not to set any environment variable beacuse the discovery will happen automatically.
+IMPORTANT: `unset ROCR_VISIBLE_DEVICES` to avoid issues, in general `HIP_VISIBLE_DEVICES` should be used but it's better not to set any environment variable beacuse the discovery will happen automatically.